Do Cockroaches Jump?

 Unusual Behaviors

-The “black jumping cockroach” (Panchlora nivea) is another unique species, which is often mistaken for a jumper because of its swift movements.
+The “green banana cockroach” (Panchlora nivea) is another unique species, which is often mistaken for a jumper because of its swift movements.
 However, its primary mode of transportation is running or flying.
 True jumping cockroaches are exceedingly rare, with the aforementioned Saltoblattella montistabularis being a notable exception.

 Debunking Myths About Cockroach Movement